MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

       ![How to switch Azure directories](./images/switch-azure-directory.png)
      - In the top row, type **B2C** in the search bar and select **Azure AD B2C** under Services.
      ![Search for Azure AD B2C](./images/search-B2C.png)
      - In the column second from the left, select **User flows (policies)**, and under **name**, copy the name of the sign-in user flow you'd like to use.
      ![Copy the sign-in user flow from Azure](./images/copy-sign-in-user-flow.png)
      - Navigate back to App Center, and paste this name in the text box under the section **Manually add your user flow**.
      ![Paste the sign-in user flow in App Center](./images/paste-sign-in-user-flow.png)
 10. Click **Done**.
 You will be prompted to allow App Center Auth to show the details of the Azure AD B2C tenant to your App Center collaborators.
 Click **Grant access**.

 Nicely done!
 You have successfully set up App Center Auth in the portal.
-You now see the **Getting Started** page.
-The next step is to [add the App Center Auth SDK](#configure-your-application-for-auth).
+You should now see the **Getting Started** page.
+The next step is to [add the App Center Auth SDK](#configure-your-application-for-auth) to the app.

 ## Configure your application for Auth